jeffchenzc/Keras-LSTM/README.md

 ***TensorFlow Keras***: data modeling and prediction

 The outcome is given in unit of 1k.
 Please multiply 1k with predicted outcome to get the actual sum of power consumption on the day.
 In conclusion, the relationship between weather data and total power consumption is not strong.
-The prediction is not very accurate.
-More well rounded datasets would improve the result.
+Pure LSTM result is disappointing.
+After applying PCA transformation, with high dimension, a long-term trend of electricity usage could be predicted, though it is not highly accurate in terms of days.
+More well rounded datasets, other than weather, would potentially improve the result.